 - Does this software give you real-time reports and analytics?

 - Does this software seem easy to implement and easy for you to train your staff?4

 - Does this software give you option to create multi-lingual surveys?

 - Does this software enables you to use survey skip logic and branching?

 An effective Customer Survey Software will help you fully customize your surveys, choose from multiple survey questions, create your surveys in different languages, preview and test your surveys and send them out using various channels.
-With a Survey Software, you can easily track survey responses and get a complete survey data analysis without having to do it yourself manually.
+With a good Online Survey Software, you can easily track survey responses and get a complete survey data analysis without having to do it yourself manually.